InternetMaximalism/intmax2-client-sdk/README.md

 const transferConfirmation = await intMaxClient.waitForTransactionConfirmation({ txTreeRoot });
 ```

-The `waitForTransaction` function is used to verify whether a transfer or withdrawal has been fully finalized after execution.
+The `waitForTransactionConfirmation` function is used to verify whether a transfer or withdrawal has been fully finalized after execution.
-On the INTMAX network, transactions are submitted to nodes using the `broadcastTransaction` function (described below) and then processed.
+On the INTMAX network, transactions are submitted to nodes using the `broadcastTransaction`/`withdraw` function (described below) and then processed.

-The success response of `broadcastTransaction` alone does not guarantee on-chain finalization.
+The success response of `broadcastTransaction`/`withdraw` alone does not guarantee on-chain finalization.
-Therefore, the `waitForTransaction` function provides a reliable way to track the transaction until its status becomes either `success` or `failed`.
+Therefore, the `waitForTransactionConfirmation` function provides a reliable way to track the transaction until its status becomes either `success` or `failed`.

 **Important:**

-* ⚠️ It is important to call `waitForTransaction` after executing a transfer or withdrawal transaction.
+* ⚠️ It is important to call `waitForTransactionConfirmation` after executing a transfer or withdrawal transaction.

 ### Transfer (Broadcast Transaction)